On the stability of utilitarian aggregation: Framework

 for some function $r$ where $\norm{r}_{\infty}\leq \frac{\epsilon}{2}$.
-Here we note that in a setting with vN-M utilities the expression in (\ref{equation: decompose u0}) presents a decomposition of the function into an affine function $w$ that is a utilitarian aggregator, and another affine function $r$ which is not a primitive in the aggregation problem.
-In our cardinal setting, the idea is that the parameter $\epsilon$ controls the importance of the extraneous term $r$ in the right-hand side of (\ref{equation: decompose u0}).
+Here we note that in a setting with vN-M utilities, the expression in (\ref{equation: decompose u0}) presents a decomposition of the utility function $u_{0}$ into an affine function $w$ that is a utilitarian aggregator, and another affine function $r$ which is not a primitive in the aggregation problem.
+In our cardinal setting, the idea is that the parameter $\epsilon$ controls the importance of the residual term $r$ on the right-hand side of (\ref{equation: decompose u0}).

 The equivalence derived in Proposition \ref{proposition: equivalent forms of approximation} between the two properties of the utility functions motivates the following definition.

 \begin{definition} Let $\epsilon\geq 0$.
 The utility function $u_{0}$ is called approximately utilitarian given $(\epsilon, \W)$ (respectively, $(\epsilon, \W_{+})$ or $(\epsilon, \W_{++})$) if there exists a utilitarian aggregator $w\in \W$ (respectively, $w\in \W_{+}$ or $w\in \W_{++}$) such that $\norm{u_{0}-w}_{\infty}\leq \frac{\epsilon}{2}$. \end{definition}